mmccroskey/Mist/README.md

 ```

 Now we need to save these Records.
+As explained in CloudKit's Architecture Documentation [link goes here], each record stored in CloudKit must be stored in one of its Databases.
+There are three different types of Databases: public, private, and shared.
+All Users share a single Public Database, whe

 Before we do that, though, we need to learn a bit about Mist's Databases, since they're the basis of saving Records, and of all other Record actions.
 First, a momentary detour into how data storage works in Mist and in CloudKit.

 ### Mist Databases